8 Best Market Research Methods to Know Your Buyer Better

 Step 5: Apply Discoveries

-Remain flexible throughout implementation phases, closely monitoring clients’ reactions towards modified approaches using methods like social media listening supplemented by follow-up surveys to ensure adjustments meet desired targets.
+Remain flexible throughout the implementation phases, closely monitoring clients’ reactions to modified approaches using methods such as social media listening, supplemented by follow-up surveys, to ensure adjustments meet desired targets.

 Factors to Consider in Market Research